 6) Does the childcare exemption still apply? - Updated 6 January

 Yes, the childcare exemption, announced on 21 September, still applies.
 It covers formal and informal arrangements for children under 14 and for vulnerable children, where this is necessary for caring purposes.
 It allows family members, eg grandparents who routinely provide informal childcare, to continue to do so.
-This exemption acknowledges that the restriction of inter-household mixing in areas of local intervention could cause hardship for families, and may affect the ability of essential workers, such as NHS front line staff, to do their job.
+This exemption acknowledges that the restriction of inter-household mixing in areas of local intervention could cause hardship for families, and may affect the ability of critical workers, such as NHS front line staff, to do their job.

 Irrespective of the childcare exemption, flexibility in supporting staff who may struggle currently to balance childcare is still a requirement.
 Staff who rely on care in informal settings such as through partners, relatives or friends are still likely to be affected by government policies on self-isolation and social distancing, as well as health concerns for those most vulnerable.
 Further guidance is available on the Gov.uk website.

 7) What other childcare support is accessible during the period of national lockdown?